MrHeer/resume/public/resume_en_US.md

 The tool enables offline project schedule management.
 It divided into three major modules: _Planning_, _Materials_ and _Inventory_ Management to achieve quantifiable project schedule management and help the construction industry build intelligently.
 The software based on the idea of **Local First** and supports localized editing.
 It also supports collaborative editing through `CRDT` and `RxDB`, etc.

-- Design advanced filtering functionality like **Notion** (advanced dynamic forms and complex data structures [ReScript Variant](https://rescript-lang.org/docs/manual/latest/variant)), Allows users to customize filtering logic without the need for custom development of filtering functions, greatly enhancing the development efficiency of the team.
+- Design advanced filtering functionality like **Notion** (advanced dynamic forms and complex data structures [ReScript Variant](https://rescript-lang.org/docs/manual/latest/variant)), Allows users to customize filtering logic without the need for custom development of filtering functions, greatly enhancing the development efficiency of the team
 - Design `UndoManager` to manage state history for `undo` `redo` functionality.
-It can integrated with state management, providing `useUndoCallback` and `useAtomCallback` together using a unified API, which makes it possible for users to apply it to their projects without learning costs.
+It can integrated with state management, providing `useUndoCallback` and `useAtomCallback` together using a unified API, which makes it possible for users to apply it to their projects without learning costs
-- Encapsulating `tree` to handle tree structures provides common methods to handle tree-structured data, allowing teams to improve development efficiency and reduced a lot of duplicate code.
+- Encapsulating `tree` to handle tree structures provides common methods to handle tree-structured data, allowing teams to improve development efficiency and reduced a lot of duplicate code
-- Encapsulating [`contextFactory`](https://gist.github.com/MrHeer/f009afee88d84dbd02a2476d20b4a3a9) to create `React.Context`, reducing **90%** of repetitive code.
+- Encapsulating [`contextFactory`](https://gist.github.com/MrHeer/f009afee88d84dbd02a2476d20b4a3a9) to create `React.Context`, reducing **90%** of repetitive code

   ```ts
   const [Provider, useValue, useValueUpdater] = contextFactory(initialValue);
   ```

 - Develop common Hooks and Components
   - `useResize` - Handles drag events and implements `ResizableLayout` through it.
-Make it easy to change the size of the layout by dragging.
+Make it easy to change the size of the layout by dragging
   - `useSyncScroll` - synchronous scrolling of containers, simple API.
-Enables easy synchronized scrolling of containers.
+Enables easy synchronized scrolling of containers
   - `useObserver` - implements a cross-component communication via the observer pattern.
-Easy to cross-component state management.
+Easy to cross-component state management
   - `MotionList` - a list with motion effects, with _delete_, _add_, _move_, etc, Make every interaction look dynamic
-- Use `framer-motion` `react-spring` [`FLIP`](https://aerotwist.com/blog/flip-your-animations/) and other motion technologies to enhance the user experience.
+- Use `framer-motion` `react-spring` [`FLIP`](https://aerotwist.com/blog/flip-your-animations/) and other motion technologies to enhance the user experience
-- Use `Recoil` `Jotai` to manage the global state and update UI atomically, reduce unnecessary **rerender** of components and improve App performance.
+- Use `Recoil` `Jotai` to manage the global state and update UI atomically, reduce unnecessary **rerender** of components and improve App performance
-- Use `RxDB` `Electron` to enhance the **Local-First** experience.
+- Use `RxDB` `Electron` to enhance the **Local-First** experience
-- Use `D3.js` to draw Gantt graphs.
+- Use `D3.js` to draw Gantt graphs
-- Use [`Virtual`](https://tanstack.com/virtual/v3) scrolling technology to improve scrolling performance and support smooth display of large amounts of data.
+- Use [`Virtual`](https://tanstack.com/virtual/v3) scrolling technology to improve scrolling performance and support smooth display of large amounts of data

 #### Beijing Urban Construction Project Management Platform